Yufengs/nginx_modules/README.md

 - **broadcast**

-  This directive can be set in location, if and limit_except zone to indicate this part of traffic flow should be broadcasted.
+  This directive can be set in location, if and limit_except block to indicate this part of traffic flows should be broadcasted.

   Directive has one parameter to indicate upstream name.
 This parameter will be treated as variable name that will be searched in nginx variables.